Updated: Dec 6, 2022

 Before you can file a lawsuit based on your federal claim, the EEOC must first issue a document known as a "Dismissal and Notice of Rights" or "Notice of Right to Sue."
 You have 90 days from the day you receive the notice to file a complaint in federal or state court based on your federal discrimination allegation.
 When you receive the notice, make a note of the date.
 To continue with filing your California lawsuit, you may also submit a similar "right-to-sue" letter from DFEH.
 Within one year of the DFEH dismissal, you must file a complaint based on your state discrimination allegation.

-Your labor lawyer will then plan and send a "complaint" to the judge, which will be used to file the case with the court.
+A California Disability Discrimination Lawyer will then plan and send a "complaint" to the judge, which will be used to file the case with the court.
 This lawsuit details the basic facts of the case, including who perpetrated the wrongdoings, what the wrongdoings were, and how much damage was caused.